mathjax/MathJax/mathjax/docs/html/_sources/tex.txt

 Keep in mind that your mathematics is part of an HTML document, so you need to be aware of the special characters used by HTML as part of its markup.
-There can not be HTML tags within the math delimiters (other than ``<BR>``) as TeX-formatted math does not include HTML tags.
+There cannot be HTML tags within the math delimiters (other than ``<BR>``) as TeX-formatted math does not include HTML tags.
 Also, since the mathematics is initially given as text on the page, you need to be careful that your mathematics doesn't look like HTML